Error Response Structure

-All API errors return a JSON response with the following structure:Error Fields
+All API errors return a JSON response:HTTP Status Codes

 Success Codes (2xx)